-JCasGen is typically invoked automatically when using the Component Descriptor Editor (see Section 1.8, "Type System Page" [17]), but can also be run using a shell script.
+JCasGen is typically invoked automatically when using the Component Descriptor Editor, but can also be run using a shell script.
 These scripts can take 0, 1, or 2 arguments.
 The first argument is the location of the file containing the input XML descriptor.
 The second argument specifies where the generated Java source code should go.
 If it isn't given, JCasGen generates its output into a subfolder called JCas (or sometimes JCasNew - see below), of the first argument's path.